 RELATED PARTY TRANSACTIONS

 All the related party transactions and subsequent modifications are placed before the Audit Committee for their review and approval.
-Prior Omnibus approval is obtained before the commencement of the new financial year, for the transactions which are repetitive in nature and for transactions which are not foreseen (subject to a financial limit).
+Prior Omnibus approval is obtained before the commencement of each financial year, for the transactions that are repetitive in nature and for unforeseen transactions, subject to a prescribed financial limit.
 A statement of all related party transactions is placed before the Audit Committee on a quarterly basis specifying the nature, value and terms & conditions of the transactions.

 During the year under review, all the transactions entered into by the Company with the Related Parties were at arm's length and in the ordinary course of business.
-These transactions were preapproved by the Independent Directors of the Audit Committee.
+These transactions were pre¬ approved by the Independent Directors of the Audit Committee.
 The transactions entered by the Company with the related parties during the year were in compliance with the applicable provisions of the Companies Act, 2013 and the Listing Regulations.
-The details of actual transactions were reviewed by the Audit Committee on a quarterly basis.

 PARTICULARS OF LOANS, GUARANTEES, INVESTMENTS AND SECURITIES